ONSdigital/sdg_data_updates/template/README.md

  mutate(across(where(is.character), str_squish))
 ```

-2. remove blanks and rows above the first header row
+2. Remove blanks and rows above the first header row
 first_header_row is the first row on which there are column names in the excel file
 define first_header_row in config.R (it is the row number)
 ```